 Peggy’s life as a novelist seems to mirror your own in a lot of ways.
 How are you alike and how are you different?

 “Oh my!
 Come to think of it we are very similar in that we think out of the box and see humor where other’s might not.
 That spills onto the pages a lot, especially when we are both trying to be serious, but hey, you can’t take everything seriously, right?
 (Samantha looks both ways, once more) To tell you the truth, I think I am Peggy’s alter ego.
 That sure would explain a lot, don’t you think?
 It’s spooky sometimes.”

 What does Peggy have planned for you next?
 Or should I say, what do you have planned for you next?
 Or what does Peggy have planned for you to have planned for you next?
 My head’s spinning a little.

-“The Riviera Is Burning is a slight pause for her for a quickie.
+“The Riviera Is Burning was a pause for Peggy for a quickie.
 And no, it’s not what your thinking.
 I meant a brief personal memoir from France.
-In book 6, (Sam sighs loudly and rolls her eyes) once again, involves a plane, but skis.
-Then there is Book 7, 8, 9, and 10, and of course, they include some of the, (and I use this term lightly), girls.
-What she has planned for us, I can never predict, but we always have a meeting of the minds to discuss the plots over a glass of wine.
+In Book 6, Death Knell In The Alps, (Sam sighs loudly and rolls her eyes) once again, involved a plane plus skis.
+Then in the subsequent books in the series they included some of the, and I use this term lightly, girls.
+So, what Peggy has planned for us, I can never predict ahead of time, but we always have a meeting of the minds to discuss the plots over a glass of wine.
 Who knows what’ll happen after the second glass?
 I know one thing.
-They always have surprise endings.”
+They always have surprise endings.
+That’s guaranteed!”